pabinn/pabinn/README.md

 # 💫 About Me:
-Hi, I'm Pabin, a passionate learner of graphic design with <br>experience using Adobe Photoshop. <br>My skills in Adobe Photoshop are a cornerstone of my design<br>practice<br>I am enthusiastic IT student.<br>
+Hi, I'm Pabin, a passionate learner of graphic design with experience using Adobe Photoshop. <br> My skills in Adobe Photoshop are a cornerstone of my design practice<br>I am enthusiastic IT student.<br>

 ## 🌐 Socials: